-Did you also know that videoing individuals now comes under data protection?
+Did you also know that videoing individuals now come under data protection?
 If you use CCTV cameras to protect your premises, equally these must be properly labelled and their locations registered.

 Implement an IT User Policy

-One way many new tech based start-up companies are dealing with data protection is outsourcing all their IT storage to cloud based providers.
-Some data and customer handling solutions, such as the popular Salesforce, now allow users to store their data in the cloud where it is stored in line with the Data Protection act.
+One way many new tech-based start-up companies are dealing with data protection is by outsourcing all their IT storage to cloud-based providers.
+Some data and customer handling solutions, such as the popular Salesforce, now allow users to store their data in the cloud which is stored in line with the Data Protection act.

 Disposal of Sensitive Information

 From scraps of paper that are used to take down customer notes whilst on the phone to old computer hard drives, any media that has been used to retain customer information must be properly destroyed.